learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 and value that represent the change we want to make.
 If that key doesn't already exist in `obj`, it is added and its value is set to `value`.
 If it does already exist, its old value is replaced by `value`.
-Note that all the arguments to `Object.assigne()` need to be objects, so we're representing the key-value pair as an `Object` using literal syntax here.
+Note that all the arguments to `Object.assign()` need to be objects, so we're representing the key-value pair as an `Object` using literal syntax here.
 Finally, the resulting new `Object` is returned.
 Whew!